nwesthoff/react-component-academic-reference/package/README.md

 ## Compatibility

-This is compatible with [bibtex-parse-js](https://www.npmjs.com/package/bibtex-parse-js), which converts bibtex to a JSON object
+This is compatible with [bibtex-parse-js](https://www.npmjs.com/package/bibtex-parse-js), which converts bibtex to a JSON object.
+Usage of this component with [bibtex-parse-js](https://www.npmjs.com/package/bibtex-parse-js) can be seen  in the example app code [here](https://github.com/georgegillams/react-component-academic-reference/blob/master/example/src/App.js).

 ## Contributing